 Why might this kind of robot be especially useful in space?

 The number of satellites in space is increasing every year and many startup companies are racing to develop servicing satellites.
 Some of these space applications require long manipulators with a large number of DOF that can go around obstacles.
 As transporting loads to space is very expensive, our robot has an advantage as it has a low mass and weight.
 In addition, our robot has a low moment of inertia, which is very beneficial, especially in space applications, since moving the arm would change the angular momentum and moment of inertia of the whole satellite, causing it to rotate around itself.
 The lower inertia it has, the less control effort is required.
 The arm could be used to fix mechanical malfunctioning of the satellites, docking with other satellites, refueling satellites to increase their life span, or cleaning debris from space.

 Can you describe how a robot like this could be modified to operate in 3D instead of 2D?

 Currently our version is kinematically 2D.
 It makes the design, manufacturing, and control much easier.
 But we are planning to generalize it to 3D.
-A simple option is to add a horizontal actuated joint to the origin which would pitch the whole robot upwards and downwards.
-A second option will be to combine different joints whose axes are orthogonal to each other which will result in a full 3D maneuverability.
+A simple option is to add a horizontal actuated joint to the origin, which would pitch the whole robot upward and downward.
+A second option will be to combine different joints whose axes are orthogonal to each other, which will result in a full 3D maneuverability.

 What would it take to commercialize a robot like this?
 And what are you working on next?